Handan: Ancient China

 According to the Bamboo Annals, during the late Shang dynasty, the kings constructed palaces in the Handan area, with a time span of 3,050 to 3,100 years ago.
 In the early Western Zhou period, during the reign of King Cheng of Zhou, Handan was part of the Bei state and was inhabited by Wu Geng, the son of the last king of Shang.
 Later, it came under the control of the state of Wey.
 In 661 BCE, the Di people conquered Handan and ruled it for over 40 years after destroying Wey.
 In 588 BCE, the Jin state defeated the Di, and Handan was incorporated into Jin.
 In 546 BCE, after Wey's restoration, a rebellion forced members of the Wey royal family to flee to Handan for refuge.
 This event is recorded in The Spring and Autumn Annals (Guliang Commentary).

-During the Warring States period (5th–3rd centuries BCE), Handan is an important city of the state of Zhao.
+During the Warring States period (5th–3rd centuries BCE), Handan was an important city of the state of Zhao.
 In 386 BCE, Marquess Jing of Zhao officially relocated the capital to Handan and initiated large-scale construction.
 It was their second capital, after Zhongmu.
 It remained the capital for 158 years, until Zhao was conquered by the Qin.
 King Wuling of Zhao turned Zhao into one of the Qin state's most stalwart foes, pioneering the use of walls to secure new frontiers (which would inspire the eventual construction of the Great Wall of China).
 The city was conquered by the State of Qin after the virtual annexation of Zhao by Qin in 228 BCE, except for the Dai Commandery.